-Most first time visitors to Kauai read up on the island and Waimea Canyon, nicknamed “The Grand Canyon of the Pacific” by none other than Mark Twain, and wonder if the moniker is an overstatement.
+Most first time visitors to Kauai read up on the island and Waimea Canyon, but many visitors miss out on some of the most interesting facts about Waimea Canyon that aren’t widely known.
+Don’t worry we’ll cover our 5 favorite Waimea canyon facts in this article!
 How can a canyon on the fourth largest Hawaiian island match up to the behemoth that is the actual Grand Canyon?

 In some ways, specifically in regards to its size, it can’t.
 The length of the Grand Canyon, at 277 miles, is two and half times longer than the distance between Kauai and the neighboring island of Oahu.
 The Grand Canyon is more than half as wide as the entire island of Kauai at certain points (the Grand Canyon is 18 miles wide at its extreme while Kauai measures 25-33 miles in width).
 The Grand Canyon is also deeper, measuring over 6,093 feet at its most cavernous versus the relatively consistent 3,000 foot depth of Waimea.

 Beyond those initial comparisons, however, Waimea Canyon stands up to or surpasses its big brother in other ways- the comparatively magnificent flora, the color contrast between the greenery and Kauai’s red dirt and the waterfalls.

 Here are five interesting Waimea canyon facts to enhance your viewing experience:

 At 14 miles long, 3,000 feet in depth and one mile wide Waimea Canyon is an awesome sight to behold.
 The first view one gets from the rim of the canyon is nothing short of awesome.
 It somehow feels even larger when your vantage point is from a relatively small island in the middle of the Pacific.
 It almost feels out of place.
 It is by far the largest Canyon in the Pacific, a Waimea canyon fact that is hard to forget.